-Meal Kits Have Smaller Carbon Footprint Than Grocery Shopping, Study Says
+Meal Kits Have A Smaller Carbon Footprint Than Grocery Shopping, Study Says

 That guilt may be misplaced, according to a new study.
 The researchers argue that, pound for pound, meal kit delivery services have a smaller carbon footprint than equivalent meals bought from a grocery store and prepared at home.

-The study, published Monday in the scientific journal Resources, Conservation and Recycling, examines the whole life-cycle — from farm to garbage can — of meal kits and their grocery store equivalents, and finds that, on average, grocery store meals produce 33% more greenhouse gas emissions than their equivalents from Blue Apron.
+The study, published Monday in the scientific journal Resources, Conservation and Recycling, examines the whole life cycle — from farm to garbage can — of meal kits and their grocery store equivalents, and finds that, on average, store meals produce 33% more greenhouse gas emissions than their equivalents from Blue Apron.
 Much of the reduced emissions stems from less food waste and a more streamlined supply chain, according to the study.

 "Folks are really focused on the plastics and packaging in meal kits," says Shelie Miller, an environmental scientist at the University of Michigan who led the study.
 "That's important, but it's not the full story."

-Brent Heard, a PhD candidate at the University of Michigan and first author of the study, says, "When you zoom out and look at the whole life cycle, packaging is a relatively small contributor to the overall environmental impacts of a meal.
+Brent Heard, a Ph.D. candidate at the University of Michigan and first author of the study, says, "When you zoom out and look at the whole life cycle, packaging is a relatively small contributor to the overall environmental impacts of a meal.
 What really ends up mattering is the quantity of food wasted throughout the supply chain."

 Food production has a huge carbon footprint.
-One study estimates it's responsible for 19 to 29% of annual greenhouse gas emissions.
+One study estimates it is responsible for 19% to 29% of annual greenhouse gas emissions.
 The plastic that keeps food fresh certainly contributes to food's carbon footprint.
 A small part of this is producing the plastic that keeps food fresh.
 But to get the whole picture, Heard says you need to consider emissions from fertilizer production, farm equipment and processing operations and how that food gets distributed.

 A substantial chunk of food's carbon footprint is waste, much of which happens during distribution and consumption.
-According to a U.N. report, if food waste were a country, its production, processing and distribution would be the third largest emitter of greenhouse gases, just behind the U.S. and China.
-In a study from 2010, the USDA estimated that about 31% of the food produced in the U.S. is wasted, 10% occurring at the retail level, and 21% at the consumer level.
-(Losses on the farm and between the farm and retailer were not estimated due to data limitations for some of the food groups.)
+According to a U.N. report, if food waste were a country, its production, processing and distribution would be the third-largest emitter of greenhouse gases, just behind the U.S. and China.
+In a study from 2010, the USDA estimated that about 31% of the food produced in the U.S. is wasted, with 10% occurring at the retail level and 21% at the consumer level.
+(Losses on the farm and between the farm and retailer were not estimated because of data limitations for some of the food groups.)

-The researchers thought that, perhaps, because meal kits generally deliver only the food you need for a meal, their larger plastic footprint could be offset by savings from reduced waste.
+The researchers thought that perhaps because meal kits generally deliver only the food you need for a meal, their larger plastic footprint could be offset by savings from reduced waste.

-To find out, the study's authors ordered five meals from Blue Apron, and enlisted undergraduate researchers to purchase the necessary ingredients from grocery stores for the same recipes.
-Then they cooked both in parallel, and "measured every bit of food, plastic, bits of cardboard, everything for each type of meal," says Miller.
+To find out, the study's authors ordered five meals from Blue Apron and enlisted undergraduate researchers to purchase the necessary ingredients from grocery stores for the same recipes.
+Then they cooked both in parallel and "measured every bit of food, plastic, bits of cardboard, everything for each type of meal," says Miller.
 "I think they had a lot of fun."

 For the Blue Apron meals, all food provided was used.
-But grocery store meals required purchasing food in larger quantities than necessary (think a 12-pack of hamburger buns for a two-person meal).
+But store meals required purchasing food in larger quantities than necessary (think a 12-pack of hamburger buns for a two-person meal).
 The researchers took these leftovers and estimated how much would eventually be wasted, based on USDA data about consumer habits.

 For each meal type, the researchers fed their measurements into a life-cycle analysis — which incorporates existing data on emissions throughout the supply chain — to estimate the total emissions for each stage of the process: agricultural production, packaging production, distribution, supply chain losses (for example: unsold grocery store food), consumption and food waste.

 It turned out that meal kits had more plastic waste than grocery store meals, but less food waste.
-Greenhouse gas emissions tied to distribution were also lower for kits, due to their streamlined supply chain.
-Grocery stores can't always predict demand, and so generally buy more food than they can sell.
+Greenhouse gas emissions tied to distribution were also lower for kits, owing to their streamlined supply chain.
+Grocery stores can't always predict demand and so generally buy more food than they can sell.
 Meal kit services skip the brick-and-mortar stage altogether by shipping directly to the consumer, which cuts down on food waste and distribution emissions, according to the authors.

 Of course, shipping meal kits to millions of households causes emissions.
-But these kits are delivered alongside other mail on normal routes, and the researchers found that this last stage of distribution accounted for 11% of grocery store meal emissions, but only 4% for meal kits.
+But these kits are delivered alongside other mail on normal routes, and the researchers found that this last stage of distribution accounted for 11% of grocery store meal emissions but only 4% for meal kits.

 "This study is a good first step towards understanding the environmental impacts of meal kits," says Rebecca Boehm, an economist who studies food and environment at the Union of Concerned Scientists, "but more research will be needed to understand the whole picture."
 She was not involved in the new study.